 Fast forward a few years, he moved back to Ohio after graduating from SCNM and becoming a doctor, and immediately started his own private practice that has been growing and thriving since its opening.
 When asked what kind of advice he would give to new graduates, he emphasized being respectful to patients and making sure they know that you care about them.
 This is especially true, he says, with complex cases.
 In these moments, make sure “not to take the short-term failures personally” and to do “everything you can for that patient to bring them to better health.”

-The website he has been a part of creating—Ndverify.com—to is a fantastic service.
+The website he has been a part of creating—Ndverify.com—is a fantastic service.
 Currently, the site has the basic links to each state’s (or province’s) governing boards to help people search for licensed naturopathic doctors.
-The website allows professionals and patients alike to distinguish between doctors who truly have a verified ND license given by the state and those who does not.
+The website allows professionals and patients alike to distinguish between doctors who truly have a verified ND license given by the state and those who do not.

 To learn how SCNM can prepare YOU for a rewarding career in medicine, contact email@example.com or call 480.858.9100.